-When preparing a calibration curve for sample analysis, which of the following is best practice?
+When preparing a calibration curve for sample analysis, which of the following is the best practice?

-- BPrepare each sample “from scratch” to avoid cross contamination.
+- APreparing each sample “from scratch” to avoid cross contamination

-- CUse very concentrated solutions to ensure a good signal.
+- CUsing very concentrated solutions to ensure a good signal

-- DPrepare a stock solution and use serial dilution for the remaining standards.
+- DPreparing a stock solution and using serial dilution for the remaining standards

 When a sample is analyzed by UV–Vis spectroscopy, the results may be unreliable if the signal-to-noise ratio is too low.
 Which of the following is not a method for avoiding this issue?

-- BDissolving more of the analyte in the solvent
+- ADissolving more of the analyte in the solvent

 - DUsing a solvent with a lower UV cutoff